-A student on academic suspension for the first time may petition the Dean of his/her college to enroll under Conditional Readmission.
+A student on academic suspension for the first time may petition the Dean of his/her College to enroll under Conditional Readmission.

 Subsequent suspensions may be appealed to the Admissions and Standards Committee.
-A student who feels that he/she has some basis for such an appeal should see the Dean of his/her college to initiate the process.
+A student who feels that they have some basis for such an appeal should see the Dean of his/her College to initiate the process.